-With recent publications in two well respected and influential peer reviewed journals, BLOOD and NATURE, we are finally getting some robust data on the outcomes in CLL patients who have contracted COVID-19.
+With recent publications in two well respected and influential peer reviewed journals, BLOOD and LEUKEMIA (NATURE GROUP), we are finally getting some robust data on the outcomes in CLL patients who have contracted COVID-19.

 The data are retrospective and were collected in collaborative efforts across several institutions.